KTH/in-memory-cache/README.md

 ## Run tests

 To run the tests, do npm magic or run `./build.sh`.
+You can also view the tests at https://travis-ci.org/KTH/in-memory-cache

 ```bash
 npm install
 npm test